Birds: European Goldfinch

 The legs of a naked man lie across the back of the Goldfinch.
-The man is holding his ears and closing his eyes, as if in quiet meditation, oblivious to the bacchanalian antics swirling all around him.
+The man is holding his ears and closing his eyes, as if in quiet meditation, oblivious to the bacchanalian antics of the people of various races, who are naked and swirling all around him.

 Painted in the early 1500’s, this is an amazing allegorical view of Bosch’s world for those who gorge on earthly delights.
-The moral of the story seems to be that although we all start life in the biblical Garden of Eden, the behaviors of few humans and beasts are pure or godlike, if any, and for many who indulge in those carnal delights, they will likely receive their just desserts in a torturous hell.
+The moral of the story seems to be that, although we all start life in the biblical Garden of Eden, the behaviors of few humans and beasts are pure or godlike, if any.
+For many who indulge in those carnal delights, they will likely receive their just desserts in a torturous hell.

 The THIRD sighting of the Goldfinch was the charm.
 While walking the Camino de Santiago near St. Jean Pied de Port, there was a field of thistles growing in a hedgerow.
 With a pond nearby, the thistles were covered with a flock of European Goldfinches.
 They were so busy collecting seeds and taking sips of fresh water, that they did not seem to take note of the pilgrims who were walking by.
 Just as well.
-One swift binocular view and what a treat to the eyes these birds provided us.
+One swift binocular view and what a visual treat these birds provided.
 A quick breeze across the pond and the flock rose and scattered in unison flight, choreographed from their genes.

-We spotted them many more times over the weeks we walked the Camino.
+We spotted the Goldfinches many more times over the weeks as we walked the Camino.
 Each viewing was varied in terrain, topography and landscape.
 The birds seem to have adapted well to the cities and the countrysides of northern Spain.

 One distressing view came when we arrived in the town of Navarrete.
 A local bird lover had caged a series of the European Goldfinches, House Finches and Chukars in tiny mesh crates just large enough, side to side, for the birds to flap their wings.
 Easily damaged by rapid wing movements, the birds were startled when we showed up.
 The birdman diligently swept the floor of feathers and poop, as if he really loved them, but the cages seemed inhumane to us.
 Some things should be kept in the wild.